 Reduced Leachate Management Costs – Leachate recirculation in a bioreactor can substantially reduce leachate management costs and off-site treatment or disposal of leachate.
 The need for supplemental liquid addition may create opportunities for utilization of other liquid wastes such as sewage sludge.

 Improved Landfill Gas Management – Landfill gas (LFG) generation from a bioreactor is also accelerated.
-This means a higher peak LFG generation rate, which increase the potential for beneficial use of the gas, and a shorter LFG generation period, which reduces the requirement for long term LFG management.
+This means a higher peak LFG generation rate, which increases the potential for beneficial use of the gas, and a shorter LFG generation period, which reduces the requirement for long-term LFG management.

-Reduced Long Term Liabilities – The more rapid and complete decomposition of solid waste in a bioreactor will potentially reduce the period during which long term care and environmental monitoring must occur after closure.
-The more completely stabilized waste mass of the closed bioreactor is less likely than a conventional closed landfill to create environmental liabilities in the future.
+Reduced Long-Term Liabilities – The more rapid and complete decomposition of solid waste in a bioreactor will potentially reduce the period during which long-term care and environmental monitoring must occur after closure.
+The more completely stabilized waste mass of the closed bioreactor is less likely than a conventionally closed landfill to create environmental liabilities in the future.

 What are the unique design, operational, and regulatory issues associated with bioreactors?

 Leachate Recirculation – A bioreactor requires a large amount of leachate and supplemental liquid to be distributed evenly throughout the waste mass.
 The design and operation of leachate recirculation systems require careful attention so that the system can meet this operational requirement without disrupting landfill operations or causing other leachate management problems.